SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBCluster.md

 ```

 ### -DBSubnetGroupName
-A DB subnet group to associate with this DB cluster.
+A subnet group to associate with this cluster.
 Constraints: Must match the name of an existing DBSubnetGroup.
 Must not be default.
 Example: mySubnetgroup